leigupe/leigupe.github.io/_pages/research.md

 For example, a computed tomography (CT) scanner typically uses high voltage ($\sim$140 kV) to generate X-rays.
 It takes images from different angles around patients' bodies to create cross-sectional images (slices) of the bones, blood vessels, and soft tissues.
 Unfortunately, the current bulky and heavy high-voltage power supplies are among the technology bottlenecks that limit the rotation speed, gantry size, and power consumption of existing scanners.
-Part of my doctoral research studied methods of building compact high-voltage converters that can lead to more portable diagnostic X-ray devices for point-of-care medicine.
+Part of my doctoral research studied methods of building compact high-voltage converters that can lead to more portable diagnostic X-ray devices for point-of-care medicine \[Park COMPEL'19, Park APEC'18\].
-Another example of my efforts in improving medical power technologies is the work on this ultra-compact high-intensity focused ultrasound (HIFU) system for cancer therapy.
+Another example of my efforts in improving medical power technologies is the work on this ultra-compact high-intensity focused ultrasound (HIFU) system for cancer therapy \[Gu COMPEL'19, Stedman IUS'19\].